150: No Such Thing As A Helium Filled Pufferfish

 Yeah, when they landed on the moon, do you know what the official schedule said they should do next?

-So they had to reroute where they were going to take the signal from to just to bring back the signal of the moon.
+So they had to reroute where they were going to take the signal from to bring back the signal of the moon.

 I do, but say it, yeah.